rahulsalinskee/hello-world/src/Router/ReactRouter/ReadMeDocuments/ReactRouterUseProcess.md

 Example:

-This code is inside APP JS file.
+This code is inside ApplicationRouter JSX file.

       <BrowserRouter>
         <Routes>